fieldsend/fieldsend.github.io/index.md

 ### Stage 2
 - Design and Method for Software Engineering
 - Frontiers of Computer Science
-- Outside The Box: Computer Science Research And Applications
+- Outside The Box: Computer Science Research and Applications
 - Software Development

 ### Stage 4